ortus-docs/contentbox-docs/installation/source_installation.md

 wget http://stg.ortussolutions.com/parent/download/contentbox?version=be
 ```

-Expand the archive into your web root or a sub folder:
+Expand the archive into your web root or a sub folder of your favorite CFML engine.

 ```
 unzip contentbox_{version}.zip